 If you need to borrow money from others to pay your utility bills and fixed monthly costs, this indicates that you are already very close to financial disaster.
 If you are covering your basic living expenses through debt, it begs the question of what exactly you are spending your money on.
 Lack of finance planning has brought you here but with some analysis of your spending habits and reducing expenses, this can be averted.

 If you are able to live comfortably, but have very poor savings and/or an emergency fund, this is a very dangerous situation to be in.
 One unexpected medical crisis or household expense could completely turn your world upside down and throw you into debt.
 It’s high time to start building up your savings and emergency fund.

+All in all it is really important to keep in control of your finances.
+You should always follow the above steps in order to keep your head up in terms of following the right direction.
 If personal finance planning is something you’ve never considered before, know that you are not alone.
 Finance planning does not come naturally to anyone and is not included in primary, secondary or tertiary education.
 If the above signs indicate that you are close to a financial disaster, don’t worry - it’s not too late to practice some smart finance planning and get back on track.